f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_a_lb_metadata.png

-Next we need to provide a domain name for our workload: a domain can be delegated to F5, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
+Next, we need to provide a domain name for our workload: a domain can be delegated to F5, so that Domain Name Service (DNS) entries can be created quickly in order to deploy and route traffic to our workload within seconds.
 In this demo we specify **yawning-white-antelope.github.securelab.online**.

 Then check off the boxes to redirect HTTP to HTTPS, and add HSTS Header.